deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 ## What Else is Possible?
 A Glance Into The Future

-This is already a start, and saves many people a lot of money, who have to live with 50 MB per month.
-But there are even more ideas to reduce the traffic Delta Chat generates, which might be implemented soon™:
+While the above already provides for substantial reductions there are a few more ideas which developers are considering under the [save-traffic label in the core issue tracker](https://github.com/deltachat/deltachat-core-rust/issues?q=is%3Aissue+is%3Aopen+label%3Asave-traffic).

 - Disabling encryption for some chats: making it possible not to send Autocrypt headers at all.
 This is highly controversial though.